 Sugar reduction played a role for most Vital Field clients who successfully avoided relapsing for longer than a year.
 The glowing effects encourage many to go a step further and eliminate the rest of processed, simple carbohydrates – the ones you buy in boxes, bags, and cans.

 Aside from cutting down inflammation, excess weight, and fatigue, a low sugar lifestyle also leads to a dramatically lower incidence of chronic disease and longer health spans.
-Sugar is the second biggest drain on our health after chronic stress, which is why after last week we said no to chronic stress, this week we say no to sugar.
+Sugar is the second biggest drain on our health after chronic stress, which is why after last week we said no to chronic stress, this week we say quit sugar.

 Want to join us?